Pelosi rips Trump bid to link Dems to ‘Squad,’ vows not to ‘waste our time on that’

 During a sit down with "CBS This Morning" host Gayle King on Tuesday, Tlaib sent a warning message to Pelosi: "Acknowledge the fact that we are women of color, so when you do single us out, be aware of that and what you're doing, especially because some of us are getting death threats, because some of us are being singled out because of our backgrounds, because of our experiences and so forth."

-King followed up with Ocasio-Cortez, asking if she was "interested in having a conversation" with Pelosi, which Ocasio-Cortez responded, "Absolutely."
+King followed up with Ocasio-Cortez, asking if she was "interested in having a conversation" with Pelosi, to which Ocasio-Cortez responded, "Absolutely."

 On Wednesday, Pelosi spokesman Drew Hammill said in a statement they “received a request from the Office of Rep. Ocasio-Cortez for a one-on-one meeting.
 We are working to ... schedule this meeting.”